hadron-lang/hadron/README.md

 ## Getting Started

-To build hadron, you need to have a C compiler installed on your system.
+To build hadron, you need to have `gcc` installed on your system.
 You can build hadron by running the following commands:

 ```sh
 git clone https://github.com/webd3vs/hadron.git